Cannabis Is Key Weapon in Fight to End Stress

 All Good Things in Moderation

 Cannabis can be a powerful ally when curbing stress and claiming control of your life.
-However, cannabis should not be a stand alone in your overall treatment; it should be used in conjunction with regular, low-impact exercise, a healthy diet, good sleep, and mindful relaxation.
+However, cannabis should not be a stand alone in your overall treatment; you should use it in conjunction with regular, low-impact exercise, a healthy diet, good sleep, and mindful relaxation.
 Staying active and positive are sure-fire methods for keeping stress at bay.

 Keep in mind that too much cannabis can have the opposite effect.
 High doses of sativa, in particular, may cause panic or increased anxiety if you are already prone.
 Some cannabis strains may not be ideal for certain patients, so experimenting with products and dosage is important, too.